butfirstchai.com

 Absolutely.
 Simply replace ghee with plant-based oils to make a vegan version of Methi Lachha Paratha.

-Can I freeze methi lachha parathas?
+Can I freeze lachha parathas?

-Yes, you can freeze the parathas.
+Yes, you can freeze these parathas.
 Cook them lightly, let them cool, and stack them with parchment paper in between.
 Place them in a ziplock bag and freeze.
 Reheat on a griddle without thawing.

-What can I serve with methi lachha paratha?
+What can I serve with lachha paratha?

 🍲Related Recipes to Try